Tips for Choosing Team Members to Ensure Project Success

 1. Define the Needed Skills and Qualities

-Long before you start interviewing or selecting people to add to your team, you need to know what skills and qualities will be critical to the success of your project.
-You’ll want to make sure that all of your team members are dependable and able to self-motivate.
-You’ll also want to ensure that they have a firm grounding in basics like using Gantt charts, critical path analysis, goal setting, and other crucial elements.
+Before you start interviewing or selecting people to add to your team, you need to know what skills and qualities will be critical to the success of your project.
+You’ll want to ensure that all of your team members are dependable and can self-motivate.
+You’ll also want to ensure they have a firm grounding in basics like using Gantt charts, critical path analysis, goal setting, and other crucial elements.
 Communication, creativity, supportiveness, and motivation are also key qualities here.

 2. Avoid Conflict from the Beginning

-Every person has their own individual likes, dislikes, pet peeves, and other issues.
-While there will most certainly be some sort of conflict during the course of the project, you can help streamline the entire process if you start off on the right foot.
+Everyone has likes, dislikes, pet peeves, and other issues.
+While there will most certainly be some conflict during the project, you can help streamline the entire process if you start off on the right foot.
 Make sure that the team members you select don’t have any preexisting conflicts with each other.
-There’s nothing to be gained by forcing two people that can’t stand each other to work together, even if they are the best suited for the team.
+Nothing can be gained by forcing two people who can’t stand each other to work together, even if they are the best suited for the team.

 3. Interview, Interview, Interview

-Once you have a list of potential candidates and you know the crucial skills that each team member must have, it’s time to begin interviewing.
-Remember; just because someone has the skill set you need and no existing conflicts with others, that doesn’t necessarily make them an ideal team member.
-There may be issues with availability between your team and the candidate’s existing department.
-There may be conflicts with their direct manager that prevent them from being part of your team.
+Once you have a list of potential candidates and know the crucial skills each team member must have, it’s time to begin interviewing.
+Remember, just because someone has the skill set you need, and no existing conflicts with others doesn’t necessarily make them an ideal team member.
+There may be issues with availability between your team and the candidate’s current department.
+Conflicts with their direct manager may prevent them from being part of your team.
 There may be unknown personality issues that aren’t apparent until you interview them.
-The point is that you have to conduct a full interview with each candidate for your team to ensure that they will be a good fit – skills aren’t enough to qualify someone off the bat.
+You have to conduct a full interview with each candidate for your team to ensure they will be a good fit – skills aren’t enough to qualify someone.